RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrevrange.md

 <details open>
 <summary><code>FILTER_BY_TS ts...</code> (since RedisTimeSeries v1.6)</summary>

-followed by a list of timestamps filters results by specific timestamps.
+filters results by a list of specific timestamps.
 For each specified timestamp, a result is reported if the timestamp falls within `[fromTimestamp, toTimestamp]` and there is a sample with that exact timestamp.
 </details>

 <details open>